Writing templates and overlays

 value: containerInsightsTest

-Run crustomize apply crustomize/overlays/test
+Run crustomize apply crustomize/overlays/test to verify the cluster

-name has been changed to containerInsightsTest
+name has been changed to containerInsightsTest.

-Repeat the same for the prod
+Repeat the same for the prod overlay and verify your changes.

 For more information, consult Javascript Object Notation